IR has to be one of the most satisfying verbs to speak in the past (preterit) tense. SAY IT: eu fui (FOO-EY), você foi (FOY).

 |they, you all went||vocês, eles, elas f||oram|

 Everyone gets this confused with the same tense of the verb SER.
 That's because they conjugate exactly the same!
 You can use this to your advantage actually.
 In English we have to decide whether to say, for example: The class went really well OR, The class was really good.
-In Portuguese this is easy because whether you say was or went, the conjugation is the same:
+In Portuguese this is easy because whether you say was (SER) or went (IR), the conjugation is the same:

 Now let's see some more examples: